Celestin-17/IMSystem/README.md

 • Login System  (based on EmployeeID that is given upon employee creation)

-• Security  (only parameterized queries executed from a separate DBHandler Class)
+• Secured backend  (only parameterized queries executed from a separate DBHandler Class)

 • Password Recovery  (new password is generated and sent to the accoount's email address)

 • Dedicated pages for creating, managing, and updating products, sales, employees, suppliers, and product categories

 • Separated Dashboards  (employees have limited access, they can only record sales, use the search feature and manage their account's settings)

 • Create/Update Switch  (whenever you select an item, you are going to execute update operations on it, to switch you must click on the 'reset' button)

 • Automated Invoices that are created in the 'Invoices' folder with the customer's name upon recording a sale